Orbit Logo

 Orbit LogoOrbit Logo PNG

 The Orbit logo represents cleanliness and freshness, the brand’s core values.
-This emblem highlights the company’s commitment to providing products that promote oral health and offer long-lasting fresh breath.
-The brand has become a symbol of trust and quality in the chewing gum market, where every aspect of the brand is focused on enhancing daily comfort for its users.
+This emblem highlights the company’s commitment to providing products that promote oral health and offer long-lasting, fresh breath.
+The brand has become a symbol of trust and quality in the chewing gum market, with every aspect focused on enhancing users’ daily comfort.

 Orbit: Brand overview